-Restore Factory Defaults Click the Yes button to reset all configuration settings to their default values.
+Restore Factory Defaults Click the Yes button to reset all configuration settings to their default values, and then click the Apply button.
 Any settings you have saved will be lost when the default settings are restored.
-Click the No button to disable the Restore Factory Defaults feature.
+This feature is disabled by default.